ismasan/sourced/README.md

 ### Projectors

+Projectors react to events published by deciders and update views, search indices, caches, or other representations of current state useful to the app.
+They can both react to events as they happen in the system, and also "catch up" to past events.
+Sourced keep track of where in the global event stream each projector is.

 From the outside-in, projectors are classes that implement the _Reactor interface_.

 Sourced ships with two ready-to-use projectors, but you can also build your own.